rossgk2/sign-doc-reuploader/README.md

 1. Download this repository by clicking "Code", then "Download ZIP".
 2. Unzip the downloaded .zip file.
 Let's refer to the folder that contains files such as package.json as "fldr".
+3. Make sure the the last line of fldr/src/app/settings/settings.ts is `Settings = prodSettings`, and not `Settings = devSettings` or `Settings = almostProdSettings`.
+Edit this last line and then "Save" if necessary.
-3. Start a command prompt and `cd` into fldr.
+4. Start a command prompt and `cd` into fldr.
-4. Execute `npm run make`.
+5. Execute `npm run make`.
-5. In your file explorer, navigate into the "out" directory, and then into the folder that corresponds to whatever operating system you're using (e.g. "migration-tool-win32-x64").
+6. In your file explorer, navigate into the "out" directory, and then into the folder that corresponds to whatever operating system you're using (e.g. "migration-tool-win32-x64").
 The app executable will be inside this folder.
 On Windows, it will be an .exe file, on Mac, it will be a .dmg file; on Linux, it will be a .deb file.
-6. Double click the executable to run the app.
+7. Double click the executable to run the app.
 Have the commercial integration key, FedRAMP client ID, and FedRAMP client secret on hand when you do so.

 # Disclaimer